9 Reasons Why Your Snake Plant Isn’t Making Pups

 Wrap-up and Next Steps

-The biggest wins came from better light, a snug pot, and airy soil.
-Stack those with gentle feeding and seasonal timing, and snake plant pups usually show within 8–12 weeks in the growing season.
+The biggest wins come from better light, a snug pot, and an airy mix.
+Stack those with careful watering and gentle feeding, and pups often show within 8–12 weeks during active growth.

 What pot size encourages snake plant offsets?